JrVolt/DJI2Lz/README.md

 ### Drone Compatibility

-It WAS ~~suppsed to be compatible to every DJI drone that support the telemetry in subtile track.~~
+It suppsed to be compatible to every DJI drone that support the telemetry in subtile track with correct telemtry syntax.

+**Correct**
+`F, SS, ISO, EV, DZOOM, GPS (N, E, H), D m, H m, H.S m/s, V.S m/s `

 I can confirm that :
 - WORKING with latest firmware of `DJI Mini, DJI Mini 2` (up tp 04/25)
 - NOT WORKING with `Mavic Air 2 (FW 01.01.0610)`

 Telemetry data heavily different, barely usable to generate graphics.

-Correct telemtry format :
-`F, SS, ISO, EV, DZOOM, GPS (N, E, H), D m, H m, H.S m/s, V.S m/s `

 Some older drone or firmware (maybe both) have a separate .srt along the .mp4 file.

 ## Configuration